 - Don’t overwhelm them with 12 pop-ups at once, telling them this and alerting them to that.
 They can be perceived as unwelcome and distracting.
 To this end, give your customers the option to dismiss any callouts but make sure the information is readily available if they find they do need it after all.

-- Lastly, be as descriptive as possible with the CTAs.
+- Lastly, be as descriptive as possible with CTAs.
 Contextual clues as to what a button does (as opposed to generic CTAs that they can misinterpret) can make a world of difference.
-For example, if you’ve streamlined how they manage their account, use CTAs that guide them to the right places – using “Change delivery date” instead of “Edit.”
+For example, if you’ve streamlined how they manage their subscription, use CTAs that guide them to the right places – using “Change delivery date” instead of “Edit.”

 Step 3: Put the new design benefits front and center

 You get one shot to educate your customers about the advantages of your new design before they even have a chance to object.